hyperledger/indy-node/getting-started.md

 Target Verification key: < unknown, waiting for sync >
 ```

 Communication from the target can’t be confirmed unless we know its verification key.
-We know the target is a **CID** (a cryptographic identifier, that’s what the Target line just above told us) --  but since key revocations and rotations might happen at any time, we cannot assume that a CID has not updated its verification key.
 To know the true verification key of an identifier, we have to query Sovrin.

 Different use cases require different levels of assurance as to how recently we’ve queried Sovrin for any key replacements.
 In this case we might be comfortable if we know that the key was synchronized in the last hour.
 But we can see that we’ve never synchronized this connection, so we don’t know what the verification key is at all.
 Until Alice connects to Sovrin, she won’t be able to trust communication from Faber College.
 ```